 So if you try out the method I showed you in the first video, and you’re still having a little trouble… I came up with an even simpler, more accurate method!

-This new method is about as simple as it gets.
+The two methods above are about as simple as it gets.
 There’s no math, no poking holes with nails, and no measuring.
 It’s super simple to find studs with magnets.

 You will need to find a source for the little rare earth (neodymium) magnets, but they’re relatively easy to find and inexpensive.
 I got a 3-pack of 1/2″ diameter ones at Hobby Lobby for about $5, and I’ve seen them at WalMart before for a little less.
 And here’s some direct links to Ebay or Amazon with lots of options as well.